Friday, November 21, 2025

 20251120 Deep sky imaging with a telescope

 Finally took the plunge to use a real telescope for imaging.
-I have been locking myself in camera lenses, thinking that it's easier and faster (aperture).
+I have been locking myself in using camera lenses, thinking that it's easier and faster (aperture).

-I spent little time in the preparation, which wasted some of my time in the cool weather.
 My 85mm scope cannot reach focus without a diagonal or extension tube.
 I went back and forth cooling off my fingers.

 No comments: